Graduate Student Resources

 NVivo

 This PDF introduces NVivo data analysis software – a tools for any discipline within the College of Liberal Arts.
 NVivo serves as a resource for qualitative and mixed methods research, including data visualization & report creation from coding of your research.
 This software is freely available to all of those at Purdue.
-This powerpoint presentation provides a tutorial on how to begin using NVivo:
+This PowerPoint presentation provides a tutorial on how to begin using NVivo:

 Graduate Education Initiatives